HEUSSEN Rechtsanwaltsgesellschaft mbH

 Multinationals should also be aware that if employee data is processed in a way that may be used as a monitoring system (such as in performance analytics software), the Works Council (obligatory employee representation) has a right to audit the processing and may block its implementation.

-Controllers and processors who are not established in the EEA are generally required under Article 27 GDPR to designate a representative in the EEA where their activities fall within the territorial scope of the EEA data protection regime under Article 3, specifically if they involve processing personal data of data subjects within the EEA in connection with the provision of goods or services, or the monitoring of the behaviour of data subjects located in the EEA.
+Controllers and processors who are not established in the EU are generally required under Article 27 GDPR to designate a representative in the EU where their activities fall within the territorial scope of the EU data protection regime under Article 3, specifically if they involve processing personal data of data subjects within the EU in connection with the provision of goods or services, or the monitoring of the behaviour of data subjects located in the EU.

 What upcoming data protection developments should multinational organisations be aware of?

-More and more, the Right of Access is used in labour law cases by the employee in order to exercise pressure on their former employer.
+Although many institutions may challenge the EU-US Data Privacy Framework enabling a transatlantic data transfer on September 3, 2025, the Court of First Instance of the European Union decided not to invalidate the EU-US Data Privacy Framework.
+This means that data transfers to the US based on the relevant adequacy decision by the European Commission remain lawful.
+More and more, the Right of Access is used in labor law cases by the employee in order to exercise pressure on their former employer.
 Fulfilling it can often require substantial amounts of work.
 In addition, as the courts have thus far not clearly defined its scope, it is unclear how much information has to be provided, creating a legal risk.
-This should be anticipated when settling labour disputes.
+This should be anticipated when settling labor disputes.